joist-orm/joist-orm/docs/docs/goals/load-safe-relations.md

 ## Best of Both Worlds

-This combination of "async-by-default" along with "hint-driven type mapping" brings the best of both worlds:
+This combination of "async by default" and "populate hint mapped types" brings the best of both worlds:

 - Data that we are unsure of its loaded-ness, must be `await`-d, while
 - Data that we (and, more importantly, the TypeScript compiler) are sure of its loaded-ness, can be accessed synchronously